dgraham6/Taxi-EDA/README.md

 ## External Data

 Before diving deep into the taxi log data, we enhance our resources by retrieving hourly weather data using the [Open-Meteo API](https://open-meteo.com/) and performing a left merge with our taxi trip dataset.
 This additional weather data allows us to incorporate environmental factors, such as temperature, precipitation, and wind speed, that could impact travel times and driving conditions.
-Below is the two columns that could be very helpful in predicting trip duration.(1)
+Below is the two columns that could be very helpful in predicting trip duration.
+Well aslo be including weather data from vsiualcrossing.com to smooth out any inconsistencis.(1)

-To further enrich our dataset, we use the [OSRM API](http://project-osrm.org/) to obtain predicted fastest routes and route distances for each trip.
+To further enrich our dataset, we use the [OSRM API](http://project-osrm.org/) to obtain predicted fastest routes, route distances and steps for each trip.
 This provides a reference for evaluating how the actual taxi routes compare to the optimal routes in terms of distance and duration.
 By merging these external datasets, we have more data to help deepen our analysis.(2)

 This external data will be used in our model as weather and predicted trip duration from a Multi-Level Dijkstra calucation is something a taxi driver would be aware of before the trip begins.